L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

+{\bf Example 1.4.} For $m=4$ \ $X(4,1)$ is a cubic threefold (see 1.2.2, (a)): $X(4,2)$ (resp. $X(4,3)$) is a surface (resp. a curve) in $\n P^4(\n C)$.
+See [GL16], 9.15 for more details on these varieties.

-{\bf 1.4.} We can consider a $(m-1)\times (m-1)$-matrix $\goth M(m)$ as a linear transformation of the affine space $\n C^{m-1}$.
-Kernels and images of powers of this transformation give us sheaves on $X(m,i)$.
+{\bf 1.5.} There exist some locally free sheaves on desingularization of $X(m,i)$.
+Really, let $(a_0,...,a_m)$ be a $m+1$-uple of numbers such that $(a_0:...:a_m)\in X(m,i)$.
+We can consider a $(m-1)\times (m-1)$-matrix $\g M(m)(a_0,...,a_m)$ as a linear transformation of the affine space $\n C^{m-1}$.
+Kernels and images of powers of this transformation give us vector spaces associated to the point $(a_0:...:a_m)\in X(m,i)$.
+These vector spaces associated to any point of $X(m,i)$ define sheaves on $X(m,i)$.
 Their restrictions to irreducible components of $X(m,i)$ are locally free on their open subvarieties of non-singular points.
 After desingularization of the irreducible components, these sheaves become locally free.
-Conjecturally, all irreducible components of $X(m,i)$ are rational varieties, moreover, they are surjective images of powers of $P^1$.
-These sheaves can be expressed in terms of $O(*)$ on $P^1$.
+Conjecturally, all irreducible components of $X(m,i)$ are rational varieties, moreover, they are surjective images of powers of $\n P^1$.
+There exists a research problem to express these sheaves in terms of $O(*)$ on $\n P^1$.

+{\bf 1.6.} The purpose of the present paper is to give a description of irreducible components of $X(m,i)$.
+In principle, there exists a description of these components as sets of zeroes of some homogeneous polynomials (such description exists for all algebraic varieties in $\n P^m$).
+Really, since they are (conjecturally) rational varieties, for all of them we give only a parametric description.
+This is because a description of algebraic varieties as sets of zeroes of polynomials usually is not convenient.
+For example, even the image of the simplest regular map $\chi: \n P^1 \to \n P^\de$ (the Veronese map) defined by the formula $\chi (c:{c'})=(c^\de: c^{\de-1}{c'}:...: c{c'}^{\de-1}:{c'}^\de)$ has no canonical description as a set of zeroes of polynomials.